Great Depression in the United States: Roosevelt administration and the gold standard

-Political responses of the depression era
+Political responses

 Hoover's response

 The Hoover Administration attempted to correct the economic situation quickly, but was unsuccessful.
 Throughout Hoover's presidency, businesses were encouraged to keep wage rates high.
 President Hoover and many academics believed that high wage rates would maintain a steady level of purchasing power, keeping the economy turning.
 In December 1929, after the beginning phases of the depression had begun, President Hoover continued to promote high wages.
 It wasn't until 1931 that business owners began reducing wages in order to stay afloat.
 Later that year, The Hoover Administration created the Check Tax to generate extra government funding.
 The tax added a two-cent tax to the purchase of all bank checks, directly affecting the common man.
 This additional cost pushed people away from using checks, so instead, the majority of the population increased their usage of cash.
 Banks had already closed due to cash shortage, but this reaction to the Check Tax rapidly increased the pace.